 Whether you have decided to go “the medication route” or not, the last piece of advice you will generally find online about how to relieve depression when you can’t beat it on your own is to “know when to seek professional help,” or to “know that there is no shame in talking to someone.”

 So, what is a professional going to do to help you?
-Often they will coach you to do the same things mentioned above, packaging it with words like coping skills, problem solving, emotional regulation and reframing.
+Often they will coach you to do the same things mentioned above, packaging it with words like coping skills, problem-solving, emotional regulation, and reframing.
 This can be good, because sometimes, having a coach is all you need.
-Sometimes the positive experience you have with your therapist (also known as transference) gives you the secret ingredient (a connection) you need to make those things happen.
+Sometimes the positive experience you have with your therapist (AKA: transference) gives you the secret ingredient you need to make those things happen.
 Sometimes, they will help you uncover past emotional experiences that help you make sense of the depression.
 But then what?
-What are you supposed to do with that knowledge.
+What are you supposed to do with that knowledge?

-According to the Mayo clinic, “the links between depression, anxiety and exercise aren’t extremely clear.”
-However, aside from the endorphins that are released, and the calming effects that result from an increase in body temperature, part of the reason exercise can help lift you out of depression is that it increases the amount of oxygen you have in your body.
+According to the Mayo Clinic, “the links between depression, anxiety, and exercise aren’t extremely clear.”
+However, aside from the endorphins that are released and the calming effects that result from an increase in body temperature, part of the reason exercise can help lift you out of depression is that it increases the amount of oxygen you have in your body.
 As I mentioned in “Depression, a new perspective,” a body without sufficient oxygen is literally in a depressed metabolic state.
 Until more oxygen is in your body, you are not going to have the energy to “will” yourself well.
-Until you understand the historical emotional experiences and triggers that cause you you to “lock up” emotions and thereby “lock up” your breathing, you will not have the key to unlocking yourself from depression.
-One of the ways to address this mind and body work is through Bioenergetic Analysis.
-If you are interested in knowing more, call me.
-We’ll talk.
+And for lasting relief, you must understand your historical emotional experiences and triggers that cause you to “lock-up” emotions and thereby “lock-up” your breathing.
+These are the keys to unlocking yourself from the prison of depression.

 p.s.
-Make sure you have tested your thyroid to make sure its malfunction is not at the root of your depression.
+Have your thyroid tested to make sure its malfunction is not at the root of your depression.